Picasso Nelson: Professional career

-Toronto Argonauts

 Nelson was signed by the Toronto Argonauts in March 1998.
 He was released by the Argonauts on June 27, 1998.

-BC Lions

 Nelson signed with the BC Lions on August 24, 1998 and played in ten games for the Lions during the 1998 season.
 He played in one game during the 1999 season before being released by the Lions on August 1, 1999.

-Edmonton Eskimos

 Nelson was signed by the Edmonton Eskimos on September 10, 1999.
 He was released by the Eskimos in February 2000.

 Coaching career

 Nelson was later an assistant coach for the Jones County Junior College Bobcats.

 Personal life

-Nelson's son Picasso Nelson, Jr. currently plays for the Arizona Cardinals; he played college football for the Southern Miss Golden Eagles.
-His nephew Kenny Shedd played in the National Football League.
+Nelson's son, Picasso Nelson, Jr., is a former NFL cornerback who last played for the Arizona Cardinals; he played college football for the Southern Miss Golden Eagles.
+Nelson Jr.'s cousin, Kenny Shedd, also played in the NFL, as well as Nelson Jr's great-uncle, former Dallas Cowboy Eugene Bowen.